-It took about an hour, but the topless “tour bus-slash-safari jeep” mobile we were all crammed in finally parked at the end of the road and at the beginning of a massive white sanded beach, surrounded by small, bamboo huts.
+It took about an hour, but the topless “tour bus-slash-safari jeep” we were all crammed in, finally parked at the end of the road and at the beginning of a massive white sanded beach, surrounded by small, bamboo huts.
 Beyond that, the crisp blue ocean twinkled like diamonds under the beaming sun.
-It was something out of a travel agency promotional posters.
+It was something out of a travel agency promotional poster.
 It was like something out of that show Temptation Island or Survivor, a huge difference from the futuristic dome that I watched Jerry and Trish get shuffled away to.
 I was still worried about them and I hoped they were okay…

 It wasn’t all bad though.
 One of the guys sitting across from me saw what was going on and came over and sat with me.
 That seemed to make the watcher’s eyes turn from his stares, if only momentarily.

 “So,” he said, in a low voice, “I haven’t seen you around camp.”

 He chuckled softly to himself, “It’s okay, kid.
 You don’t have to worry about me.
 But see that guy?”
 He nodded over to the guy in front of me that had been staring me down.
 I nodded to show I understood.
 He continued, “That guy is Dennis—He’s a dick.
-It all senses of the word…he likes to fuck people.
+In all senses of the word…he likes to fuck people.
 I can already see he knows you’re not a Scout.”

 “Yeah,” I said, trying to be as ambiguous as possible until I decided if this guy was to be trusted or not.
 He seemed pretty cool.
 He had a real Rock ‘N Roll attitude about him.
 A big, dark curly mop on his head and a stubble speckled jawline that spoke of easy living, matched with his aviator glasses and sleeveless ragtop… He looked like a Jewish Jim Morrison.

-He slapped me on my arm, “Shit, you don’t even know what a Scout is, do you?
+He slapped me on my arm, “Shit, you don’t even know what a Scout is, do you?”